ant-design/ant-design/docs/spec/overview.en-US.md

 We work with engineers to transform design patterns into reusable code that maximizes your productivity and communication efficiency.

 - [Ant Design Pro](https://pro.ant.design): Out-of-the-box solution with 20+ templates and 10+ business components.
-- [Offcial UI](/components/overview): Ant Design's React UI library is a global component library with 60+ base components.
+- [Official UI](/components/overview): Ant Design's React UI library is a global component library with 60+ base components.
 - [Axure Library](http://library.ant.design/): Axure resource packs are included with the code to make your prototype look like a visual draft, including templates, components, and more.